Wallyballybunnybutt/inet_4031_adduser_script/README.md

 # Program Description

-This program reads a file that contains user information and automatically the system commands to then create the users.
-The user doesn't need to feed them any information just prepare the correct input for the input file and then run the script.
-This program should be run in the terminal.
+This program reads an input file containing user account information and automatically executes system commands to create those users on a Linux system.
+The user does not need to manually enter information during execution; instead, they prepare the input file in the correct format and run the script.

 ## Input file format:
 Each line in the input file represents a single user and must contain exactly five fields separated by colons (:):